4 Geometry operations

 Figure 4.20: A 'Polygon' created from the 'MultiPoint' in Figure 4.18

 The source 'MultiPoint' geometry, and the derived 'LineString' and 'Polygon' geometries are shown in Figure 4.21.
-Note that we convert the shapely geometries to GeoSeries to use the geopandas plotting method:
+Note that we convert the shapely geometries to GeoSeries to be able to use the geopandas .plot method.

 gpd.GeoSeries(multipoint).plot();